mrkn7/mrkn7/README.md

 # 💫 About Me:
-🔭 I’m a statistics graduate from METU.
-🌱 I’m interested in R, data visualization, deep learning, and forecasting.
-🧑🏻‍💻 I have experience building and implementing machine learning models.
 👨‍🏫 I currently work as a **Research and Teaching Assistant** at the Department of Statistics, Middle East Technical University.
+🌱 I’m interested in text minning, applied statistics and deep learning
+🧑🏻‍💻 I have experience building and implementing LLM models.

 ![Profile Views](https://komarev.com/ghpvc/?username=mehmet-ali-erkan&color=blue)